Moshe Katsav: Trial

 In March 2009, Katsav was formally indicted for rape and other sexual offenses in the Tel Aviv District Court.
-His trial took place between August 2009 and June 2010 before a panel of three judges, consisting of Presiding Judge George Karra and Justices Miriam Sokolov and Yehudit Shevach.
+His trial took place between August 2009 and June 2010 before a panel of three judges.
 Katsav's testimony began in January 2010.
-The prosecutors were Ronit Amiel and Nissim Merom, of the State Prosecutor's Office Central District Office.
-Katsav's defense team consisted of attorneys Zion Amir, Avigdor Feldman, and Avraham Lavi.
-The trial was held behind closed doors (as is customary in trials of sexual offenses) and a media ban was imposed on the details of the trial, witnesses and testimony.
-The ban was lifted in August 2010 when trial protocols were released.

 Without forensic evidence, prosecutors built their case almost entirely on witness testimony.
 According to legal experts, the similarities in the testimonies of the victims, who could not have known one another, would be instrumental in his conviction.

 Conviction

 On 30 December 2010, the three judges unanimously found Katsav guilty of "rape, sexual harassment, committing an indecent act while using force, harassing a witness and obstruction of justice".
 Presiding Judge Karra read the verdict which stated that Katsav "engaged in a campaign of vilification against the plaintiffs."
 Katsav faced a maximum sentence of 49 years.
 Prime Minister Benjamin Netanyahu said that it was "a sad day for Israel", but that the verdict shows that in Israel "all are equal before the law, and that every woman has exclusive rights to her body."
 The conviction was described as "landmark" and "unprecedented", and the story featured prominently in the international media.
 The sentencing phase began on 22 February 2011.

 On 22 March 2011, Moshe Katsav was sentenced to seven years in prison and two years' probation for rape, indecent acts, sexual harassment and obstruction of justice, becoming the first former President of Israel to be sentenced to prison.
 In addition, he was ordered to pay one of the women compensation totaling 100,000 NIS and another a sum of 25,000 NIS.
 Katsav's lawyer Zion Amir told reporters that the sentence would be appealed to the Supreme Court of Israel.

-In July 2011, it was cleared for publication that Katsav was under police investigation on suspicion of using private investigators to harass witnesses and a complainant.
-Police suspected the investigators were trying to obtain new evidence to undermine their credibility.
-It was thought that Katsav hired the investigators after he was found guilty and before the Supreme Court appeal was filed.
-Katsav, his brothers Lior and Yoram, and his son Noam were questioned for an hour by National Fraud Investigations Unit officers on suspicion of witness harassment, tampering, and invasion of privacy.